ARTICLE I

 THE EXECUTIVE COMMITTEE

-1. The Executive Committee shall be composed of the officers and such other advisory personnel as may be designated by the Board of Directors.
+- The Executive Committee shall be composed of the officers and three at-large members elected by the Board of Directors.

-2. The functions of the executive Committee shall be:
+- The functions of the Executive Committee shall be to:

 ARTICLE VII